 The future of public transport has to be green, modern and efficient and I am convinced that buses have a major role to play in the transition to a low carbon, integrated transport system.

-* Norman Baker is the MP for Lewes, and Minister in the Department of Transport
+* Norman Baker is the MP for Lewes, a Minister of State at the Home Office and formerly Minister in the Department of Transport